utdata/icj-class/css/css-class.md

 ## Set the yield text

 Another story about tricks of the trade.
 When I was preparing this lecture, I had trouble getting the `<dt>` and `<dd>` values to show on the same line.
 So, what do you think I did?
 I googled it, of course, using the phrase "make css dd dt on same line".
 I got my answer [here](https://krijnhoetmer.nl/stuff/css/inline-dl/).
 It wasn't the first answer of my Google search ...
-I had to poke around on different Stack Overflow answers until I found one that worked for me.
+I had to poke around on different search results until I found one that worked for me.

 - Add the following styles to your style sheet.